beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 Infrastructure-as-code is the practice of provisioning and maintaining cloud infrastructure using a declarative manifest file.
 It’s like package.json, except for cloud resources like API Gateway, Lambda, and DynamoDB (all of which Begin apps use)

-By checking in your Begin app’s project manifest (app.arc) file with your code, you can ensure you have exactly the cloud resources your code depends on.
-This is crucial for ensuring reproducibility and improving iteration speed.
+By checking in your Begin app’s project manifest (`app.arc`) file with your code, you can ensure you have the cloud resources your code depends on.
+This is crucial for guaranteeing reproducibility and improving iteration speed.

 Your `app.arc` file is where you will provision new scheduled functions.
-In this particular app you will see that we have provisioned a scheduled function named `backup` with a `rate` of every 6 hours.
+In this particular app, you will see that we have provisioned a scheduled function named `backup` with a `rate` every 6 hours.

 > 💡 **Learn more!** Head here to dig deeper into [provisioning and working with scheduled functions in Begin apps](/en/scheduled-functions/provisioning/).